NosibleAI/nosible-py/docs/index.rst

 🔑 Authentication
 ~~~~~~~~~~~~~~~~~

-1. Sign in to NOSIBLE.AI and grab your free API key.
+1. Sign in to `NOSIBLE <https://www.nosible.ai/search-api>`_ and grab your free API key.
 2. Set it as an environment variable or pass directly:

 On Windows